fatimaAlku/POP-By-Fatima/README.md

 # POP!
 Quiz Game
 ![POP! prototype](images/Prototype.png)

-**POP!
-By Fatima** is a fun and interactive quiz game where users can test their knowledge in four exciting categories:
+**POP By Fatima** is a fun and interactive quiz game where users can test their knowledge in four exciting categories:
 - 🎵 Music
 - 🏎️ Formula 1
 - 🎬 Movies